Skydddoogg/soa2019_group2/api/post/README.md

 # How to Test APIs of Post Service

+## Markdown need to update, the following detail was obsolated !!

 ## Follow these steps
 * Step 1: Import mocked database by running this ```mongoimport --db post_service --collection posts --file post_service_mocked_db.json```
    * Note that MongoDB need to be installed.
 You can easily install it via ```brew install mongodb``` and you will need to make connection befor you import.